ianphaas/WebBuddy/README.md

 # WebBuddy
-WebBuddy is a Java application that allows you to make GET an POST requests
+WebBuddy is a Java application that allows you to make GET and POST requests without writing any code

 ---